-Sherry bodegas exist in different types and sizes, always a compromise of form and function, ideal conditions and practicality.
-To understand their characteristics we can have a look at what Boutelou wrote in 1807:
+In the late 18th century this started to change, with bodegas different types and sizes, always a compromise of form and function, ideal conditions and practicality.
+To understand the characteristics of the classic sherry bodega we can have a look at what Boutelou wrote in 1807:

 The bodegas of the winegrowers of Xerez and Sanlúcar are highly spacious, ventilated, divided into aisles and sustained by high arches of masonry.
 The wine is not stored in cellars or underground caves but it is grown and aged inside the bodegas built at ground level.
 Some of them have a capacity for two, three and four thousand barrels of wine; the house of the Hauries owns by far the biggest bodega as one of its aisles is 95 yards (varas) long by 42 yards wide each and they had six lines or twelve rows of barrels.

-Two of the best examples of this style are found in La Arboledilla (in the main picture above, built in 1876, now owned by Bodegas Barbadillo) and La Mezquita (Bodegas Domecq, built 1971-1974).
+Two of the best examples of this style are found in La Arboledilla (lead picture and 3D visit below, built for Bodegas Manjón in 1876, now owned by Bodegas Barbadillo) and La Mezquita (Bodegas Domecq, built 1971-1974).

 The cathedral-type bodega appears at the beginning of the nineteenth century at a time when wine production and exports were undergoing a remarkable expansion.
 Characteristics like the maturation under flor and the solera system became widespread (around 1750-1780) and soon after there was the Golden Age of sherry (1820-1880) which led to the foundation of numerous new bodegas.